Gateway Program (Vancouver): North Fraser Perimeter Road

 The North Fraser Perimeter Road (NFPR) was promoted as a way to provide a continuous route on the north side of the Fraser River from New Westminster to Maple Ridge.
 TransLink is responsible for the section between the Queensborough Bridge and the border of Coquitlam.
 In 2009, the Queensborough Bridge had its approach around Marine Way / Stewardson Way modified.

 The Gateway portion of this route was to originate from the Bailey bridge across the Brunette River.
 The one-lane wooden bridge was to be replaced with a new four-lane crossing.
 The route follows United Boulevard and turns onto the Mary Hill Bypass.
 East of the new bridge, Lougheed Highway continues east through Pitt Meadows and Maple Ridge.
-The intersection at Harris Road will be converted to a full interchange.
+The intersection at Harris Road was to be converted to a full interchange.

 While there were initially some plans for the North Fraser route to be built to expressway standards, local opposition from New Westminster caused those plans to be rescinded.
 The plan was for a fast route from the Queensborough bridge along the water through New Westminster and finally into Coquitlam by the Trans Canada Highway.
 After this surface route plan was rejected, a new plan suggested tunnel connections through New Westminster.

-This was called the Stormont-McBride Connector, it was planned to go Highway 1’s Gaglardi Way interchange and the northern foot of McBride Boulevard at 10th Avenue.
+This was called the Stormont–McBride Connector, and it was planned to go Highway 1's Gaglardi Way interchange and the northern foot of McBride Boulevard at 10th Avenue.
 The plan was to have a high speed connection from the north end of the Pattullo Bridge to Highway 1 going through New Westminster, with much of the route as an underground tunnel.
-This plan was rejected as well, in 2020 by Burnaby city council out of concerns that it would cause induced demand in the region.
+This plan was rejected as well, in 2020, by Burnaby city council out of concerns that it would cause induced demand in the region.

 Pitt River Bridge and Mary Hill Interchange

 The new Pitt River Bridge is a seven-lane cable-stayed bridge that carries the Lougheed Highway over the Pitt River; it was built between the two swing bridges that previously performed this duty.
-A new interchange has replaced the at-grade intersection of the Lougheed Highway and the Mary Hill Bypass.
+A new interchange replaced the at-grade intersection of the Lougheed Highway and the Mary Hill Bypass.

 The old swing bridges previously accommodated four lanes of traffic, two on each bridge, with a counterflow system for peak hours.
 The new bridge carries three lanes of general-purpose traffic in each direction, as well as one eastbound lane for slower-moving trucks accessing the Canadian Pacific intermodal yard at Kennedy Road.

 The new bridge also includes separate pedestrian and cycling walkways.
-The new bridge is designed to accommodate the addition of light rapid transit.
+The new bridge was designed to accommodate the addition of light rapid transit.

-The project is being funded by the federal and provincial governments.
-As part of its recent Asia–Pacific Gateway and Corridor Initiative, the Government of Canada committed $90 million to the construction of the new bridge and interchange; the province provided $108 million.
+The project was funded by the federal and provincial governments.
+As part of its Asia–Pacific Gateway and Corridor Initiative, the Government of Canada committed $90 million to the construction of the new bridge and interchange; the province provided $108 million.

 The new bridge and interchange were substantially completed by the end of 2009 to coincide with the opening of the Golden Ears Bridge.